Sicily is one of those incredible destinations where you can visit at any time of year.

 Summer is the most popular time to visit Sicily.
 Holidaymakers and beach lovers flock here in their thousands every year, and everyone wants the same thing – sun, sea and sand.
 They’ll find plenty of it too.
 With over 1,000 kilometres of shoreline and some of the most beautiful white-sand beaches in the Med, Sicily is perfect as a summer destination.

-It can get extremely hot in the summer months, so be prepared to get a few tan lines when you’re out and about.
+It can get boiling in the summer months, so be prepared to get a few tan lines when you’re out and about.
 Having a pool within jumping distance at all times is a must if you’re booking one of our villas, and staying hydrated is very important.
 If you want to go hiking at this time of year, we recommend exploring one of the many coastal hiking paths.
 With the cooling sea breeze, you can prevent problems of overheating.
 This also makes a wonderful alternative to sunbathing on the beach, giving you another view of the island’s sparkling Mediterranean coastline.

 Be warned though – popular beaches and tourist hotspots can get crowded.
 But don’t worry, as there are plenty of great villas with private outdoor space, giving you a place to relax and wind down on your own.